yuanhaomichael/yuanhaomichael/README.md

 - 👋 Hi, I’m @yuanhaomichael
-- 🌱 I’m currently learning blockchain and AI.
-Looking for an engineering role!
+- 🌱 I’m currently learning web architecture, infra, dev-ops, and AI

 <!---
 yuanhaomichael/yuanhaomichael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.